cgsdfc/cmplr/README.md

 the Pascal programming language.
 Currently needed implementation are some semantic actions during parsing and the interpreter to execute the so called `PCODE`, which is again a set of over-simplified intermediate instruction.

+## About
+The name of this project is the abbreviation of compiler but it can also be pronunced as different abbreviations, such as 'Cannot Make Programs Link Recursively', which is a major problem of my life when I did not know how to link programs with complicated inter-library dependencies and make them work.